 Starting, coordinating, and then implementing a collaboration across multiple community-based organizations to address patients' non-clinical needs is no easy feat.
 So, it's not surprising we received a lot of interest in how UVM Medical Center forged sustainable community partnerships—and generated tremendous cost savings.

 To help you develop and sustain successful community partnerships, we interviewed stakeholders at the three main partners involved: UVM Medical Center (a tertiary academic medical center), Community Health Centers of Burlington (a federally qualified health center), and Champlain Housing Trust (a non-profit).
-And in our upcoming webconference on Wednesday, April 4, we will walk you through the shared lessons learned across these partners and hold a live Q&A with UVM Health Network's Chief Population Health and Quality Officer.
+In our webconference recording, you can hear about the shared lessons learned across these partners and listen to a Q&A with UVM Health Network's Chief Population Health and Quality Officer.

 Build on existing relationships, prioritizing partners already working with your target population

 Don't wait for a request for proposal from the government to get started.
 Before establishing a partnership, the three organizations involved knew housing insecurity was becoming a significant issue in Vermont: The number of people experiencing homelessness grew 9% between 2013 and 2014 and homeless shelter use increased 62% between 2009 and 2014.